 The economic and political risks confronted in the international business distinguish it from the domestic business.
 It is important for a multinational enterprise to study the prevailing economic and political conditions of the host country and also forecast the likely trends in them.
 The balance of payments position explains the performance of the external sector.
 A large deficit on current account of the balance of payments would mean dismal market opportunities.
-The rate of growth of the GNP, rate of growth of the labour force and labour productivity and per capita income are also indicators pointing out the future business out the future business possibilities in a particular country.
+The rate of growth of the labour force and labour productivity and per capita income are also indicators pointing out the future business out the future business possibilities in a particular country.